Betadinho/Tetris/README.md

 ![](tetris-demo.gif)

-Some of the pieces (tetrominoes) colors are off in the demo gif.
-I guess that's just some compression issue, I have no clue though. :)
+Some of the pieces (tetrominoes) are displayed in a weird color or with other artifacts only in the demo gif!
+I guess it has to be some compression issue, I have no clue though. :)